PeterWagenaarNW/ansible-nfcapd/README.md

 --------------

 ### Defaults
     nfcapd_logdir: '/var/cache/nfdump'
     * The directory stores all collected data by nfcapd.

+    nfcapd_logdir_perms:
+      - { owner: 'root', group: 'root', mode: '0755' }
+    * The 'nfcapd_logdir' attributes

     nfcapd_port: '2055'
     * The listener port of nfcapd

     nfcapd_subdir_type: '1'
     * The number specify the subdir type passed to the argument of '-S' option of nfcapd.

 Dependencies
 ------------